rhasan104/BondYieldCalculator/README.md

 Instructions:

-To Run the GUI app from cmd prompt or terminal,
+To Run the console app from cmd prompt or terminal,

      Navigate to the location you saved that folder into the bin folder using console.